TechDevAYDIN/ParkourMaster/readme.md

-# SantaClausGame
+# Parkour Master

-This project is the last one I published last year.
-It is a game prototype that I made for an advertising test.
-This project is not fully optimized and polished, as I had to finish it in a short time.
-Therefore, some bugs and glitches may occur during the gameplay.
-Also, some of the models I used are paid assets, so I only shared the script files on GitHub.
+This project is a personal experiment that I made to improve my skills and try different things.
+The project is about creating a ghost effect on 3D objects and making some UI animations.
+The ghost effect is achieved by using a shader that renders the object’s previous positions with transparency and color.
+The UI animations are made by using the Unity Animator component and some scripts.
+The project is not well organized and optimized, as I focused more on the learning process than the final result.
+Therefore, the project may have some performance issues and errors.
+You can download the project files from GitHub and see how I implemented the ghost effect and the UI animations.